pgroudas/activerecord-vertica-adapter/README.md

 from the activerecord-jdbc-adapter project.

 This project is currently looking for a maintainer, as I am not a CacheDB user and have no way of knowing if this code works.
+From what I can tell of the activerecord-jdbc-adapter commit logs, most of this code was originally contributed by Ryan Bell.

 This project is also an example of the activerecord-jdbc-adapter adapter extension discovery mechanism, and how you might organize a